colomemaria/community-paper/src/README.md

 - **Initial Cleaning:**  Cleaning and processing the raw data

-- **Filtering:** This step involves filtering out cell types that have too few cells, as well as identifying individual genes that may be specific to certain cell types under certain health conditions.
+- **Filtering:** LIST EXPLICITLY THE FOUR FILTERING STEPS.
+YOU ONLY MENTIONTWO OF THE HERE, AND THE MOST IMPORTANT ONES ARE NOT MENTIONED AT THE MOMENT.
+This step involves filtering out cell types that have too few cells, as well as identifying individual genes that may be specific to certain cell types under certain health conditions.

-- **Normalization:** The data is normalized to ensure that different samples are comparable and that any biases are minimized.
+- **Normalization:** The data is normalized WITH SCRAN (LINK TO SCRAN PUBLICATION).
+The normalization is done within each cell type separately (-> PLEASE DOUBLE CHECK THAT IT IS TRUE FOR ALL DATASETS) in order to keep the cell-type intrinsic difference in the total RNA levels.

-- **UMAP Visualization:** The processed data is visualized using the UMAP, which helps in identifying patterns and relationships among the cells.
+- **UMAP Visualization:** The processed data is visualized using the UMAP.
+- YOU HAVE BATCH CORRECTION FOR VANGALEN-OETJEN.
+NAME THE METHOD YOU USED, ADD LINK TO THE PUBLICATION.

 ### 2. method_comparison

 The `method_comparison` section is divided into three parts:

-- **compare_databases:** This directory contains notebooks that compare the official databases used by each tool.
-By analyzing the databases, we can evaluate the quality and comprehensiveness of the data sources employed by different tools.
+- **compare_databases:** This directory contains notebooks that compare the ORIGINNAL databases PROVIDED by each tool.

 - **compare_algorithms:** Here, in addition to running the tools, we construct a custom unified database for each tool, allowing us to compare the performance of different algorithms under standardized conditions.
 This ensures a fair and unbiased comparison.